mrs-brubotics/documentation_brubotics/source/Configuration_for_Manual_Flight.rst

 .. admonition:: warning

    Never leave a battery charging without having an eye on it!
 The risk of it catching fire is existing and you should be ready to intervene if required.

 .. admonition:: note

+   With a battery voltage monitor (connected to the balance leads of the battery) you can check if the LiPo battery is charged and it will notify you via beeping when the voltage is too low.
+This is useful on the field to quickly chekc the voltage or put it on the flying UAV.

+.. admonition:: todo

+   add pic of battery voltage monitor

+.. admonition:: note

    Make sure enough, preferably all, batteries are charged before doing hardware experiments.
 When hardware experiments are finished and batteries are drained, recahrge them asap as too low storage voltages is bad for the battery health.